Halifax W7776 near Goldsborough, Whitby.

 Mariusz Wodzicki (pictured above) was born on 12th May 1915.
 He had begun his airforce training in Poland in 1937 and flew there operationally in 1939.
 He escaped Poland and arrived in England, through France in December 1939 to join a bomber unit.
 He flew his first operational flight on 19th September 1940 with 301 Squadron.
 In November 1941 he trained on Halifax's prior to joining 138 Squadron.
 He was awarded the DFC on 11th April 1942 after completing twenty five operational flights.
 He was killed on 30th October 1942 when Halifax W7773 crashed in Norway and was twenty seven years old.

 Zdzislaw Nowinski almost certainly served with 301 Squadron in 1941 with Stanislaw Klosowki.
-He survived the War and later moved to Detriot, USA.
-It is possible that he became a well known poet and painter and possibly died in 1981.
+He survived the War and by October 1948 he was a clock and watcher repairer living in Melverton, Shropshire.
+He may also have later moved to Detriot, USA where someone of that name became a well known poet and painter and possibly died there in 1981.